saidattsamonkar/Airflow-ML-Pipeline/README.md

 ![DAG](https://github.com/saidattsamonkar/Airflow-ML-Pipeline/blob/main/assets/dag.png)

 ### Steps in the Pipeline
-- Clean and transform data from an Amazon S3 bucket
+1. Clean and transform <br />
+ Fetch data from an Amazon S3 bucket using boto 3.
+Clean and transform the data (handling null values, cleaning string values, encoding categorical values etc) and split the data into train and test sets.
+Upload the train.csv and test.csv datasets to the Amazon S3 bucket
-- Train 4 Machine Learning Models in parallel (Logistic Regression, Decision Tree, Naive Bayes, Random Forest)
+2. Train Machine Learning Models <br />
+ We run 4 tasks in parallel that loads the train.csv file and trains 4 ML models using PySpark ML.
+The steps also load the test.csv files and generate key metrics for the models (accuracy, precision, recall, F1 score) and upload
+ - Logistic Regression
+ - Decision Tree Classifier
+ - Naive Bayes Classifier
+ - Random Forest Classifier
-- Evaluate all models on Key metrics (accuracy, precision, recall, F1 score)
+3. Evaluate Models all models on Key metrics (accuracy, precision, recall, F1 score)
-- Model Selection and update model on Amazon S3
+5. Model Selection and update model on Amazon S3

 ### Grant Chart
 The run times of each task is displayed in the chart